• Reading time:23 mins read

 Weight: 3 oz

 Proprietary Hybrid Baffle construction of lightweight and compact muzzle brake is outfitted with innovative Convergent-Divergent port geometry to ensure great performance.
 These muzzle devices are equipped with a strong skeletonized crown; the bore features great clearance, symmetric aperture, and precision alignment.
 No need for shims due to an inbuilt multipurpose timing nut, which allows fast field mounting-dismounting with a lightweight spanner wrench (included) or an adjustable one.
 Completely tunable gas offsetting helps diminish, or exclude sight picture movement while shooting.
-The heat-treated stainless steel (17-4) device construction, covered with durable Ionbond CrCN.
+The heat-treated stainless steel (17-4) device construction, is covered with durable Ionbond CrCN.

 Video review